Specialist Disability Accommodation Melbourne

 • Do you provide SDA across all of Melbourne?

 Yes.
-We support participants across Melbourne and surrounding suburbs, helping them connect with quality SDA housing that meets NDIS standards and personal needs.
+We support participants across metropolitan and regional areas of Victoria, including regional Victoria, helping them connect with quality SDA housing that meets NDIS standards and personal needs.

 • Can I choose where and who I live with?

 Yes.
-Choice and control are central to the NDIS.
-You’ll have the opportunity to choose your preferred location, property type, and living arrangement.
+Choice and control are central to the NDIS, and participants now have more choice than ever when it comes to preferred location, property type, and living arrangement.

 • What support do you provide during the move-in process?